NextJudge/NextJudge/README.md

 ##

-NextJudge is a suite of services, tools, and applications for creating programming platforms (framework), facilitating programming contests (cli tool), and showcasing programming prowess (platform).
-Our primary product is the [nextjudge.org][site-url] platform, built with competitive programming in mind.
+NextJudge is a suite of services and applications for competitive programming contests.
+Our primary product is the [nextjudge.net][site-url] platform, meant to conduct programming contests and provide a platform for participants to practice and compete.

-The NextJudge toolchain comprises a secure code-execution engine, an API gateway, a web application, a CLI tool, and a data layer, all of which are 100% self-hostable.

-## Why? 🤔

-As avid programmers, we were tired of competitive programming platforms, interview-prep sites, and educational learning tools providing seemingly everything, except the core experience of what we want to do.
-Programming, that is.

-If you want to prepare for your Jane Street interview, you have to head over to leetcode.com, if you want to practice typescript exercises, you have to head to typehero.dev, and finally, if you want to participate in competitive programming competitions, you have to head to codeforces.com.

-We're building NextJudge to be a platform, tool, and experience for everyone.
-Want to host a mock compeition for ICPC practice?
-It's no problem with NextJudge.
-Don't like our UI?
-You can host your own instance for your own use cases.
-And finally, want to add new features?
-We're 100% open source, of course.
-No matter what your use case is, NextJudge has something for everyone.

-## Getting Started 🚀

-### Repository structure 📁
+### Structure

-NextJudge is a monorepo with the following structure:
+NextJudge is a monorepo, which allows our services to share dependencies and code; for example,the `web` application uses the `judge` service to run and judge code submissions, and the `cli` application uses the `data-layer` service to retrieve problem information.

 ```
 .